hackolade/plugins/README.md

 **enableForReference** (boolean) - optional: by default, properties of references to a definition (local, model or external) are typically disabled.
 By setting this to *true*, the property is enabled for editing, e.g. required.

-**disabledOption** (boolean) - optional: only applicable to "propertyKeyword": "dropdownProp" if the dropdown list must appear in grey and disabled.
+**disabledOption** (boolean) - optional (default = false): only applicable to "propertyKeyword": "dropdownProp" if the dropdown list must appear in grey and disabled.

-**disableOnCondition** (boolean) - optional: disables the property if any of conditions is true for the current entity.
+**disableOnCondition** (object) - optional: disables the property if any of conditions is true for the current entity.
 Must be an array of condition objects.
 The condition object can have the following structure:

 	{
 	    "key" - property name of the current entity,